 Compliance with applicable environmental laws and regulations may be expensive, and current or future environmental laws and regulations may impair our research, product development and manufacturing efforts.
 In addition, we cannot entirely eliminate the risk of accidental injury or contamination from these materials or wastes.
-Although we maintain workers' compensation insurance to cover us for costs and expenses we may incur due to injuries to our employees resulting from the use of hazardous materials, this insurance may not provide adequate coverage against potential liabilities.
+Although we maintain workers' compensation insurance to cover us for costs and expenses that we may incur due to injuries to our employees resulting from the use of hazardous materials, this insurance may not provide adequate coverage against potential liabilities.
 We do not carry specific biological or hazardous waste insurance coverage, and our property, casualty, and general liability insurance policies specifically exclude coverage for damages and fines arising from biological or hazardous waste exposure or contamination.
 Accordingly, in the event of contamination or injury, we could be held liable for damages or be penalized with fines in an amount exceeding our resources, and our clinical trials or regulatory approvals could be suspended, which could have a material adverse effect on our business, results of operations and financial condition.

-Our business may be materially adversely affected by the ongoing COVID-19 pandemic.
+Our business may be materially adversely affected by a public health crisis such as the ongoing COVID-19 pandemic, including a resurgence of the COVID-19 pandemic or localized outbreaks in certain parts of the world.

-While the COVID-19 pandemic did not materially adversely affect our business operations during the year ended December 31, 2021, economic and health conditions in the United States and across most of the globe have changed considerably since the pandemic began.
-In particular, supply chain disruptions have become a concern for many businesses in the current environment.
-The COVID-19 pandemic also caused significant volatility in the U.S. and international markets.
-The impact of the COVID-19 pandemic may increase the possibility of uncertainty in the global financial markets, high inflation and extended economic downturn.
+While the COVID-19 pandemic did not materially adversely affect our business operations during the year ended December 31, 2022, economic and health conditions in the United States and across most of the globe have changed considerably since the pandemic began.
+In particular, supply chain disruptions have become a concern for many businesses, particularly if critical supplies are sourced from China or other regions where extended lock-downs remain a real possibility.
+The COVID-19 pandemic also caused significant volatility in the U.S. and international markets and was a contributing factor to high inflation and extended economic downturn.
 We are subject to inflationary pressures on employee wages, salaries, and the cost of various goods and services that can negatively impact our financial results.
 We have experienced minor delays in delivery of various products related to our manufacturing processes and in some cases have had to identify new suppliers, which at times resulted in increased costs.
-While not of the disruptions of our supply chain to date have been material, we cannot exclude the possibility that further supply chain disruptions due to the COVID-19 pandemic could have a material adverse effect on our business, and the extent to which these issues will impact our results remains uncertain.
+While none of the disruptions of our supply chain to date have been material, we cannot exclude the possibility that further supply chain disruptions due to a resurgence of the COVID-19 pandemic, even if limited to localized outbreaks in certain parts of the world, could have a material adverse effect on our business, and the extent to which these issues will impact our results remains uncertain.
+Moreover, the emergence of any new pandemic or similar public health crisis would subject our business to risks similar to those of the COVID-19 pandemic.

-In addition to the risk of such supply chain disruptions, as a result of the COVID-19 pandemic, we may also experience disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+In addition to the risk of such supply chain disruptions, as a result of the COVID-19 pandemic, including a resurgence or localized outbreaks in certain parts of the world, we may also experience disruptions that could severely impact our business, preclinical studies and clinical trials, including: